Supergroup BF action for supergravity: Supergroup action

-where $C^p$ are one-form transformation parameters.
-Similarly to the bosonic case, the on-shell application of these transformations corresponds to diffeomorphisms plus field dependent gauge transformations, giving the same equations as in (\ref{diff1})-(\ref{diff3}).
+Similarly to the bosonic case, the on-shell application of these transformations corresponds to diffeomorphisms plus field dependent gauge transformations, giving the same equations as in (\ref{diff1})-(\ref{diff4}), where now the gauge transformations correspond to $OSp(2|1)$.